blueflaw/blueflaw/README.md

 <details>
  <summary><h3>👨‍💻 BlueFlaw's Coding Journey</h3></summary>
-   As a computer science student with a keen interest in programming, I embarked on a coding journey eager to learn all there was to know about the field, including code, unix, linux, and theory.
-At the same time, I pursued my passion for digital painting and taught myself the craft, fueled by a dream of creating my very own artist website.
-After a year of working as a website developer, I finally put my skills to the test and crafted my own website from scratch.
-From the front end to the back end, I built everything myself, including the art content, animations, UI, and UX.
-Every aspect of the website was thoughtfully designed and executed with precision, showcasing my passion for both coding and digital art.
-It was a proud moment for me, having brought my dream to life through hard work and dedication.
+   I’m a computer science student with a strong interest in programming, Unix/Linux, and software theory.
+Alongside my studies, I taught myself digital painting and set out to build my own artist website from the ground up.
+After a year of working as a web developer, I created it entirely myself — from front end to back end, including the art, animations, UI, and UX.

+That project combined both sides of my passion: coding and creativity.
+It was a milestone for me, proving I could turn an idea into a fully realized product through persistence and attention to detail.

 [website]: https://lavaritte.com